zopefoundation/zc.zk/src/zc/zk/README.txt

 to listen on all IPv4 interfaces.
 If you pass an address with an empty host to ``register`` and `netifaces
 <http://alastairs-place.net/projects/netifaces/>`_ is installed, then
-all of the IPv4 addresses [#ifaces]_ (for the given port) will be registered.
+all of the non-local IPv4 addresses [#ifaces]_ (for the given port) will be registered.

+If there are no non-local interfaces (not connected to network), then the local IPV4 interface will be registered.

 If netifaces isn't installed and you pass an empty host name, then the fully-qualified domain name, as returned by ``socket.getfqdn()`` will be used for the host.